James Stevermer, M.D., M.S.P.H.

 Photo image of James Stevermer, M.D., M.S.P.H.

-James Stevermer, M.D., M.S.P.H., is vice chair for clinical affairs and the Paul Revare, M.D., professor of family and community medicine at the University of Missouri (MU).
+James Stevermer, M.D., M.S.P.H., is vice chair for academic affairs and the Paul Revare, M.D., professor of family and community medicine at the University of Missouri (MU).
 He also practices and teaches rural primary care at MU Health Care Family Medicine–Callaway Physicians.
+His clinical practice is in Fulton, Missouri, a city with a population of about 14,000, where he has practiced medicine for nearly 30 years.
+He has held multiple leadership roles at the nearby rural hospital.
+Dr. Stevermer has also been involved at medical education at all levels, with a focus on identifying, training, and preparing physicians for rural practice.

 Dr. Stevermer earned his B.S. in physics from Michigan State University.
 After serving in the Peace Corps, he received his M.D. from Washington University in St. Louis.
 He earned his M.S.P.H. at the University of Missouri, where he also completed a residency in family medicine and a fellowship in academic medicine.